rahaffayez/PaperMind/README.md

 ## Overview

-PaperMind leverages state-of-the-art natural language processing to help researchers quickly understand and extract information from academic papers.
+PaperMind helps researchers quickly understand and extract information from academic papers.
 The system uses fine-tuned DistilBART for abstractive summarization and DistilBERT for extractive question answering, trained on academic literature.

 ## Key Features